mttmantovani/thesis-pandoc-markdown/source/cps.md

 ### Large-gap and large-Coulomb-repulsion limit

-Before introducing the master equation, we consider the limits of large gap,
+Before introducing the master equation that governs the system dynamics, we consider the limits of large gap,
 $\Delta \rightarrow \infty$, and large intradot Coulomb repulsion, $U_\alpha \rightarrow \infty$.

 The first approximation allows us to